-Brasserie Max at the Covent Garden Hotel offers a selection of delicious, freshly-baked savoury and sweet items as well as gluten free, sugar free and Vegan options.
+Brasserie Max at the Covent Garden Hotel offers a selection of delicious, freshly-baked savoury and sweet items as well as gluten-free, sugar-free and vegan options.
 You can also order an Afternoon Tea Box to enjoy as a picnic these can be delivered all over London.

-Or how about a healthy afternoon tea that has reduced sugar, gluten-free options or Vegan Afternoon Teas options are now available on request.
+Or how about a healthy afternoon tea that has reduced sugar, gluten-free options or Vegan Afternoon Teas options that are now available on request.

 Mariages Freres a French shop has the longest tea wall in the world – a choice of 1,000 loose-leaf teas from Japan to Argentina, a tea museum and a choice of teas for breakfast, lunch and tea, along with tea-infused delicacies in their gallery restaurant.

-British lunch or dinner
+British lunch or pre-theatre menu

 Wahaca serves a wide range of Mexican street food at great prices.
 Dishes include my favourite Churros along with tacos, fajitas and more.

-My first taste of Egyptian food was the street food Koshari which combines pasta, rice, lentils, chickpeas, in a tasty sauce topped with fried onions.
+My first taste of Egyptian food was the street food Koshari which combines pasta, rice, lentils, and chickpeas, in a tasty sauce topped with fried onions.
 The signature dish of this restaurant is plentiful and affordable.
 The menu also includes lots of other Egyptian dishes both savoury and sweet.

 From a peaceful breakfast to a leisurely lunch to dinner and drinks after work or before the theatre they offer menus to fit all occasions.
 Classic menu items include the Ladurée signature Vol-au-vent, French toast and the club Ladurée sandwich.
-Menus also include vegan, vegetarian and gluten free options along with a children’s menu.
+Menus also include vegan, vegetarian and gluten-free options along with a children’s menu.

-For the perfect afternoon indulgence to enjoy with friends and family or take a break from shopping, sit back and enjoy a traditional Afternoon Tea with a French twist, beautifully served on a three tier cake stand and includes a selection of their famous macarons, mini patisseries, scones served with clotted cream and jam, accompanied with dainty finger sandwiches with a choice of teas and champagnes.
+For the perfect afternoon indulgence to enjoy with friends and family or take a break from shopping, sit back and enjoy a traditional Afternoon Tea with a French twist, beautifully served on a three-tier cake stand and includes a selection of their famous macarons, mini patisseries, scones served with clotted cream and jam, accompanied with dainty finger sandwiches with a choice of teas and champagnes.

-Where To Stay Near Covent Garden
+Hotels Near Covent Garden

 Luxury One Bed Flat